 2.1 Tourism Interpretation Service

-According to the Vietnamese Ministry of Culture, Sports and Tourism7 (2015), tourism interpretation service (TM) is the expression through language, both verbal and non-verbal, by tour guides and interpreters about tourist attractions, travel routes, and related information about the objects visited in a tourist program at a destination.
-The authors of the research project "Current Situation and Some Solutions for Developing the Vietnamese Interpreter Team"8 (Nguyen Van Truong, 2015) summarized that in terms of semantics, the term “interpretation" refers to speaking or explaining to make things, events, or images clearer.
+According to the Vietnamese Ministry of Culture, Sports and Tourism7 (2015), tourism interpretation service (TM) is the expression through language, both verbal and non-verbal, by tour guides and interpreters about tourist attractions, travel routes, and related information about objects visited in a tourist program at a destination.
+The authors of the research project "Current Situation and Some Solutions for Developing the Vietnamese Interpreter Team"8 summarized that in terms of semantics, the term “interpretation" refers to speaking or explaining to make things, events, or images clearer.
 Other researchers studying TM in Vietnam, such as Nguyen Thi Thu Hang and Dang Ngoc Tram9 (2019), and Nguyen Van Truong8 (2015), also agree that TM involves the use of spoken language by tour guides and interpreters to convey information and explain about the objects at the tourist sites and travel routes.
 The study by Dang Duy Dung and Nguyen Thi Thanh Huong10 (2020) on evaluating the quality of tour commentary services in Hue proposed an evaluation model consisting of factors such as knowledge about tourism products, presentation skills, travel advice, personal demeanor, and image.
 These studies on TM mentioned above demonstrate the importance of TM and the abilities of tour guides to create a good travel experience for customers.
 Researchers also agree that investing in training and improving the quality of TM and the skills of tour guides will help enhance customer satisfaction and improve their travel experiences.
-According to Vietnamese Law of tourism, 2017, interpreters are on-site tour guides who serve interpretation services at sightseeings, museums and others.
+According to the Vietnamese Law of Tourism, 2017, interpreters are on-site tour guides who serve interpretation services at sightseeings, museums, and others.

 Internationally, TM has also received attention from many tourism researchers.
 Neale et al.11 (2006) focused on analyzing important factors in TM.
 These authors defined TM as the process of presenting and explaining a tourist destination, including its history, culture, geography, landscape, tourism activities, and other related information about the destination.
 TM aims to provide tourists with a comprehensive understanding of the destination they are visiting and enable them to enjoy their vacation to the fullest.
 This study also indicated that TM can enhance interaction between tourists and locals, contributing to the economic and tourism development of the local area.
 The authors also emphasized the importance of TM in introducing and promoting the image of a tourist destination, attracting tourists to that location.
 Huang and Hsu12 (2009) presented that TM is the process of vividly and visually introducing information about a tourist destination so that customers can understand and experience it to the fullest.
-Kuo et al.13 (2016) highlighted that TM is an important factor in customers' travel experiences, can contribute to enhancing customer satisfaction with their travel experience, while also generating economic value for the local community by attracting tourists and promoting the development of the tourism industry.
+Kuo et al.13 (2016) highlighted that TM is an important factor in customers' travel experiences, and can contribute to enhancing customer satisfaction with their travel experience, while also generating economic value for the local community by attracting tourists and promoting the development of the tourism industry.
 The authors also highlight the importance of TM in introducing and promoting the image of a tourist destination to customers and professionals, contributing to the sustainable development of the tourism industry.
 Wei Wang and colleagues’14 (2020) focused on the impact of TM on customer satisfaction.
 The results show that the TM has a significant influence on customer satisfaction.
 Customers feel more satisfied with their travel experience when they receive complete and accurate information about the tourist destination from tour guides.
 The study also shows that customers highly value interactive and localized TM experiences, meaning experiences that are customized for each customer and suitable for the local characteristics of the tourist destination.